Synchronization

 thread gets preempted (the OS says another thread can run, and the current

-thread is paused), and the running thread executes a bunch of pop
+thread is paused), and the running thread executes a bunch of pops and

 which says that the size is now one bigger and points to a new WriteDescriptor

-complete the operation specified in the current WriteDescriptor
+complete the operation specified in the current WriteDescriptor, and the

 Let me clarify all this swapping business!